Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/infra/evaluation-proxy.md

 ## Configuration

-The evaluation proxy is either configured via a `yaml` file (recommended, more configuration options), or using environment variables.
+The evaluation proxy is either configured via a YAML file (recommended, more configuration options), or using environment variables.

-The default location for the configuration yaml file is `/etc/evaluation-proxy-config.yaml`.
+The default location for the configuration YAML file is `/etc/evaluation-proxy-config.yaml`.
 You may also configure the file location using the `PROXY_CONFIG_FILE_PATH` environment variable.

-The `yaml` configuration file base is an object with two primary sub objects:
+The configuration YAML file base is an object with two primary sub objects:

 * [`projects`](#projects) (required)
 * [`configuration`](#configuration-1) (optional).